About Karli Yoga

 I walk away with a sense of bliss, strength and focus, feeling that anything is possible – who can ask for more than that?
 This is why I love sharing yoga so much.

-- Mindful Meditation – checking in to that all important ‘inner environment’ switching off from the outer chaos for a moment.
+- Mindful Meditation – Checking in to that all important ‘inner environment’ switching off from the outer chaos for a moment.
 Let’s call it ‘Switching Off Whilst Switching On’.

-- Postural Awareness and Flow – Vinyasa is a contemporary approach to the ancient discipline of yoga.
+- Postural Awareness with a little flow – Vinyasa is a contemporary approach to the ancient discipline of yoga.
 With continual emphasis and respect for the breath quality, bodily alignment and physical differences, the focus is on synchronized movement and breath, which encourages a smooth flow of postures (a moving meditation).
 In my vinyasa sessions expect to occasionally stop and start to check our all important alignment and where our focus is at.
 These yoga postures are not a flowing dance, and if we continue to flow from one to the next without truly allowing time within a pose much of the magic and wisdom can get lost and buried.

 I look forward to sharing my love and passion of yoga with some of you in the future.
 In the meantime, what are you waiting for?